NathanPletzR/CatPicturesApp/README.md

 # CatPicturesApp
-An application that allows you to look at pictures of Cats both from the local machine and scraped from the internet
+A W.I.P project to view pictures of cats both scraped from the internet and added from the local machine